-If you are an Addams Family fan, or just interested in the house in general, and are inquiring information regarding the real house that inspired the exterior look for the Addams home, was used in the 1st episode and in a sense was the house exterior-wise, for the 1964-66 TV sitcom, starring John Astin as Gomez and Carolyn Jones as Morticia, then you’ve come to the right place.
+If you are an Addams Family fan and are inquiring information regarding the real house that inspired the exterior look for the Addams home, was used in the 1st episode and in a sense was the house exterior-wise, for the 1964-66 TV sitcom “The Addams Family” (starring John Astin as Gomez and Carolyn Jones as Morticia), then you’ve come to the right place.

 “You mean “The Addams Family” house WAS real?!”

 First off, let me state that I am just a fan of the 60’s TV show.
 I don’t claim to be an expert and I can only hope that the information that I have researched and discovered, is in fact correct.
 Some facts regarding the house I still don’t know, so I am always open to suggestions or comments.
 In fact, I’d like to apologize for the ever-shifting content.
 This site is a work in progress and as certain facts are discovered, some of the content does change from time to time.
 I am doing this because I love the house so much, but also to help keep the memory of this great house alive.

 I’d like to thank and recommend getting Don Sloper’s book called Los Angeles’s Chester Place “Images of America.”
 Looking back now, I’m glad that I decided to read his book on the famous gated community before I embarked on this journey; learning about the homes within and the surrounding area gave me a good foundation to start from.
 I have included a few pictures from Sloper’s book and have tagged his name in the photo descriptions.
 I hope that he does not mind and would consider this good advertisement for his book.